TranPhucVinh/C/Physical layer/Memory/Pointer/Examples.md

 }
 ```

-### Example 1.2

-Change value of a string by function using pointer.
+# Change value of a string by function using pointer.

 Check: ``Example 2 Change value of a string by function using pointer`` in ``Introduction/Data structure/String/Examples part 1.md``.

-### Example 1.3: Change value of a variable with pointer
+# Change value of a variable with pointer

 Change both local or global variable by using pointer
 ```cpp